 The progress achieved in the implementation of the commitments has been significant and the working group considers that the roadmap has, for the most part, been successfully implemented.
-San Marino has not yet fully implemented all the key commitments, but full implementation of all the commitments has also not been reached by other EHEA members so far.
 Major part of the issues highlighted in the roadmap have been implemented or there are no serious concerns regarding the implementation in the near future.